 In my professional opinion, effective safety protocols are not just regulatory obligations but essential practices that safeguard lives and property.
 Occupational safety practices, in particular, are crucial for creating a safe and healthy work environment.
 As someone deeply entrenched in health and safety, I’ve witnessed the devastating consequences of inadequate safety measures.
-The reality is that emergencies can happen at any time, and having robust protocols in place can be the critical factor that determines whether an incident is managed effectively or escalates into a disaster.
+The reality is that emergencies can happen at any time, and having robust fire protocols and safety measures in place can be the critical factor that determines whether an incident is managed effectively or escalates into a disaster.
 Here are the essential safety protocols to follow:

 1. Regular Risk Assessments